johnfedoruk/bangular/aio/content/guide/service-worker-getting-started.md

   <img src="generated/images/guide/service-worker/welcome-msg-en.png" alt="It still says Welcome to Service Workers!">
 </figure>

 What went wrong?
 Nothing, actually.
-The Angular service worker is doing its job and serving the version of the application that it has **installed**, even though there is an update available.
+The Bangular service worker is doing its job and serving the version of the application that it has **installed**, even though there is an update available.
 In the interest of speed, the service worker doesn't wait to check for updates before it serves the application that it has cached.

 If you look at the `http-server` logs, you can see the service worker requesting `/ngsw.json`.
 This is how the service worker checks for updates.